C-RH-C/crhc-cli/README.md

 - `crhc swatch socket_summary` - To list a summary of sockets based on your Subscription Watch Inventory
 - `crhc endpoint list` - To list all the available API endpoints on `console.redhat.com`
 - `crhc get <API ENDPOINT>` - Here you should be able to query the API endpoint directly
+- `crhc login --token <user api token here>` - The way to inform the token that you can obtain from [https://console.redhat.com/openshift/token](https://console.redhat.com/openshift/token)
+- `crhc logout` - Used to cleanup the local conf file, removing all the token information
+- `crhc token` - This will print the access_token.
+This can be used with `curl`, for example.
+- `crhc whoami` - This option will show some information regarding to the user who requested the token

 Note.
 All of them will generate the output in a `JSON` format, so you can use the output as input for any of your own script or also to `jq` command.